bsc-s2/pykit/daemonize/README.md

 Help to create daemon process.
 It supplies a command line interface API to start/stop/restart a daemon.

-`daemonize` identify a daemon with the `pid` file.
+`daemonize` identifies a daemon by the `pid` file.
-Thus two processes those are with the same `pid` file can not run at the same time.
+Thus two processes those are set up with the same `pid` file can not run at the same time.

 #   Methods